Studholme Medical Centre50 Church RoadAshfordMiddlesex, TW15 2TUTel: 01784 420 700

 Some services provided are not covered under our contract with the NHS and therefore attract charges.
 Examples include the following:

-For a list of Private Patient fees please click here Private fee structure 2017.pdf.
+For a list of Private Patient fees please click here Private Fees List.
 Payment by Card or Cash only (no cheques accepted).
 Please note that at least 5 working days are required by the surgery to complete most forms.
 Any forms that require completion within 48hrs will be charged at £50.
 If you fail to attend an appointment and you do not notify us with at least 24hrs notice you will be charged a £50 cancellation fee.

 We do not provide aviation licence medicals.
 However you may wish to refer to following links for information although these services are not endorsed by the Practice you may find them helpful: